kevinferrare/arduino-st4/README.md

 If you couldn't find it, there was a problem with the driver installation.
   * Click on "Properties" to configure it
     * Put in com port the name of the port on which the arduino is connected
-    * Modify if needed the different slewing rates (multiple of sideral rate, 1X = earth rotation rate).
+    * Modify if needed the different slewing rates in order to match the axis rates of the mount (multiple of sideral rate, 1X = earth rotation rate).

 ![Driver Configuration](https://raw.githubusercontent.com/kevinferrare/arduino-st4/master/Wiki/DriverConfiguration.png)